 - 12. Each committee's rules of procedure are divided into two sections.
 The first section sets out the basic procedural rules governing decision-making within the committee.
 In most cases, these are based on the ECOSOC standard rules of procedure and contain detailed provisions for the resolution of deadlock within political bodies, which are rarely used by the treaty bodies.
-CEDAW and CMW have adopted a shorter set of procedural rules adapted in each case to the requirements of a body that functions on the basis of consensus. - 13.
+CEDAW and CMW have adopted a shorter set of procedural rules adapted in each case to the requirements of a body that functions on the basis of consensus.
+CRPD began discussions on its rules of procedure and methods of work at its first session in February 2009. - 13.
 Not all of the working methods of the treaty bodies are set out in their rules of procedure.
 Working methods included in the rules of procedure of some committees are compiled in working methods reports (normally included in the annual report) by other committees.
 Committees with competence to consider individual complaints or conduct inquiries have also set out procedures related to these activities in their rules of procedure.